Stonepath LabsView demo

 TAQ

-TAQ turns real failed runs into release gates.
-Teams can replay known failures before shipping prompt, model, tool, or retrieval changes, and block releases that repeat old mistakes.
+Save real agent failures as regression tests, replay them before prompt, model, tool, or workflow changes ship, and block releases that repeat old mistakes.

 Passed